yxonic/QuesNet/README.md

 ## Design

 There are two main design ideas behind this template: the workspace concept, and the configure-and-run workflow; both are inspired by popular building systems like [Automake](https://www.gnu.org/software/automake/), [CMake](https://cmake.org) and so on.
-The whole structure is like this:
+The whole structure looks like this:

 <p align=center><img width="80%" src="docs/static/img/structure.png" /></p>